cavani12345/Awesomity-backend-challenge/README.md

 - php artisan serve

 ## API endpoints with authentication

- to access api of this projetc we need the following endpoints
+Remember that database table contains no data,therefore you are highly recommended To request for POST/api/articles for creating new record in the database and make sure You are authenticated.
+To access api of this project we need the following endpoints

  ### Articles api
  - GET /api/articles